Anirudh58/Anirudh58.github.io/_pages/projects.md

 > ### CRICBOARD (2021)

 - <small> Cricboard is a cricket statistics page, aimed to provide cool insights to users in a dynamic, interactive UI.
+One of the main motivations to build something like this is the potential usage in fantasy league contests.
 Head over to the FAQ section at [cricboard](http://cricboard.in) to know more! </small>
+- <small> Received over 60k page hits on the opening day of IPL 2021, and consistently had a daily average of 1k-2k page hits until covid decided to end the tournament.  </small>

 > ### SUBWAY-SURFER (2020)